rwilliams/jrubywiki/Troubleshooting-Memory-Use.md

 Because JRuby runs on the JVM, the memory profile of a typical Ruby application will differ from what you might normally see under the standard C implementation of Ruby.
 This page discusses a few reasons for this difference and what you can do about it (when there's something that needs to be done, at least).

+Some tips have been collected on [[Improving Memory Consumption|Improving-Memory-Consumption]].

 Generational GC likes memory
 ============================